 The application for Short-term loans is available online at sfaid.tamu.edu/stlapp.

-Note: Once approved for a loan students will be instructed via email to sign a promissory note before funds can be released.
-Instructions will be sent to the student’s official Texas A&M University email address.
-Students who are eligible will be directed to DocuSign for identity authentication, to electronically sign the promissory note, and to obtain a disclosure notice with additional information on the loan the student has been approved to receive.
-Students who are not eligible to authenticate using an electronic signature will be sent instructions on completing the promissory note with a wet signature.
+Note: Once approved, students receive instructions via their official Texas A&M University email address to sign a promissory note before funds release.
+Eligible students can use DocuSign for identity authentication to electronically sign the promissory note.
+Students who are not eligible to authenticate using an electronic signature receive instructions on completing the promissory note with a wet signature via email.

 For more information, view Short-term Loans FAQs and Short-term Loans Acceptable Expenses.

 The Emergency Tuition and Fees Loan (ETFL) is available to help you pay your Texas A&M University tuition and required fees.
 This loan applies directly to your tuition and fee account when Scholarships & Financial Aid receives the signed Master Promissory Note.
 If you have signed a Master Promissory Note for an Emergency Tuition and Fees loan from a prior semester, you do not have to sign another promissory note.

 After the loan is approved, you will receive instructions on how to sign a promissory note.